Kitchen Medicine: An Eight Part Series

 Rosemary, the herb of remembrance, has a documented history in scientific literature supporting our memory, focus, and cognitive function.
 Not only is this tasty herb an ally to our mental prowess, and tasty addition to many culinary recipes, but it also finds favor in topical formulas for skin and hair.
 In this class, we’ll delight in the sensory aromas that Rosemary gifts while learning recipes to keep our bellies and our bodies happy.

-Emily Ruff, Executive Director, is a community herbalist who has practiced the art and science of plant healing for over a decade.
+Emily Ruff, Founder, is a community herbalist who has practiced the art and science of plant healing for over a decade.
 Her studies have taken her around three continents where she has studied under healers of many traditions.
 Her background in gardening and botany came in childhood while wandering the wilderness and digging in the sandy soils of Florida with her grandfather, a tobacco farmer turned urban gardener, and her father, a botany and astronomy professor.
 Her journey into herbalism continued through apprenticeships in Guatemala under the tutelage of local healers on the southern coast of Lake Atitlan, in the mountains of Vermont at the feet of Rosemary Gladstar, and in the Central Florida apothecary Leaves & Roots with herbalists Carolyn Whitford and George D’Arcy.
 Emily’s academic studies include Ethnobotany, Philosophy, and Women’s Studies at the University of Central Florida and Curanderismo with the University of New Mexico.
 She is a Bach Flower Registered Practitioner.

 Emily’s dedication to preserving bioregional medicinal plant traditions and ecosystems led her to become active in the organization United Plant Savers.
 Inspired by a need for greater connection among her regional community, she founded the Florida Herbal Conference event in 2012, an event that continues to sell out annually.
 In past years, she served multiple terms as president of the Herb Society of Central Florida and as co-founder of Homegrown Local Food Cooperative.
 Most recently, in response to the tragic shooting at Pulse Nightclub, Emily founded the Orlando Grief Care Project.
 From the community relationships cultivated through the national response to this tragedy, Emily formed the Herbal Action Network to continue weaving the web of compassionate herbalism into community engagement.
 Emily is an instructor in the Herbal Academy Advanced Herbal Training Course.
 Sharing her time between Florida and Vermont, she currently serves as director of the Sage Mountain Botanical Sanctuary.